coryodaniel/k8s/guides/operations.md

 |> Enum.into([])
 ```

-## Connect to pods and execute commands
+## Connect to `pods/exec` subresource and execute commands

-The `:connect` operation is used to connect to pods and execute commands.
+Use the `:connect` operation to connect to the `pods/exec` subresource and
+execute commands.
 A `:connect` operation is created with `K8s.Client.connect/N`.
-Be sure to pass
-the command you want to run in the options.
+When connecting to `pods/exec`, be sure to pass the command you want to run in
+the options.

 ### Waiting for command termination